eriktailor/eriktailor.github.io_source/README.md

 -   Change order of tags & comments
 -   Put comment included to partials folder
 -   Remove lightbox from comment avatars
+-   Add a border-radius sass variable and use it